Orange-OpenSource/IOT-Map-Component/src/iotMapManager/readme.md

     }

 * id is displayer by default in popup (with status if one)
-* location is (lat, long) of the marker
+* location is (lat, lng) of the marker
-* layer (optionnal) : you can sort your markers in different layers.
+* layer (optionnal): you can sort your markers in different layers.
 A tool allow you to display specific layers (see configuration)
 * popup (optionnal) is a string displayed in a popup when marker is clicked. (html format)
-* status (optionnal) : see configuration
+* status (optionnal): see configuration
+* template (optionnal): see configuration
 * shape:
   * type (optionnal) is: